May 22, 2020

 - Douglas County Mental Health Initiative Resources

-Douglas County Human Services offices are closed to the public.
-The Department of Human Services is committed to providing access to public assistance programs during this time and we continue to provide all services remotely.
+Douglas County Human Services offices are open to the public.
+The Department of Human Services is committed to providing access to public assistance programs during this time and we continue to provide all services in-person and remotely.

 Do you have general questions or don’t know where to start?

 Please call 303-688-4825 for questions and assistance with our services.
-Phones are answered from 8 a.m. until 5 p.m., Monday through Friday.
+Our offices are open and phones are answered from 8 a.m. until 5 p.m., Monday through Friday.

 Need Emergency Financial Assistance?